 2. Remove the legend.

-In the Series Options tab, change the Angle of first slice setting:
+In the Series Options section, change the Angle of first slice setting:

-4. Open Format Data Point for the slice 50%:
+4. Open Format Data Point on the Format task pane for the slice 50%:

 - On the Fill section, select No fill.